Livingsta shares her positive experience in business administration, customer service, and education.

 3.1 Identify how the document should be formatted to aid meaning

 A document should be readable and look meaningful with neat layout, format, structure and styles.
 In order to achieve this, one needs to format the document in a way that it is and looks meaningful, and formatting is one of the basic things that a document needs.
 Good formatting gives a clear outline to anyone who views the document.

 Format, Paragraph, Bullets, Page Setup, Print, Print Preview: Word 2003

 Best Practices for Formatting

 While formatting, make sure you set the margins to a desired standard, use correct tab positions, use headers and footers and footnotes where necessary.
-Apply styles wherever possible, like heading style, paragraph style, character styles, and check that the spacing between lines and paragraphs are acceptable.
+Apply styles wherever possible, like heading style, paragraph style, character styles, and check that the spacing between lines and paragraphs is acceptable.
 The text needs to be justified according to the needs and standards of the document.

-Use tables, graphs and charts along with graphics wherever possible to explain concepts, compare figures and to showcase certain information precisely.
+Use tables, graphs and charts along with graphics wherever possible to explain concepts, compare figures and showcase certain information precisely.
 Borders, shading and backgrounds are not a must, but these can improve the looks of the document and make one want to read.

 Align text depending on the type of document.
 For example, newspaper articles come in columns and not paragraphs.

 Another important factor to be considered is whether you use a template or have created your own template or are creating a document from scratch, you need to design the document for your purpose.